elliot-hicks/RL_Maze_Solver/README.md

   * maze (2D NumPy array): Sometimes added walls obstruct gates, so we use the encoding from the recursive maze generator to find gates and clear space around them as necessary.
-Final prodcut is a maze where all points are accessible.
+Final product is a maze where all points are accessible.

 * Returns

   * maze (2D NumPy array): returns finalised array
-  * Code snipppet below shows the process of removing obstructions around gates
+  * Code snippet below shows the process of removing obstructions around gates
     * gates in horizontal walls (value = 2) must have the entrance cleared above, below and inside gate.
     * gates in vertical walls (value = 3) must have the entrance cleared left, right and inside gate.
   * this final step made the code much more readable as introducing obstruction clearing in the maze generator made the code undreadable.